 In a cohort of 191 hospitalised COVID-19 patients with a completed outcome, the median time from illness onset to discharge was 22·0 days (IQR 18·0–25·0) and the median time to death was 18·5 days (15·0–22·0).
 Thirty-two patients (17%) required invasive mechanical ventilation and the median time from onset to mechanical ventilation was 14.5 days.
 Therefore, early endpoint assessment, such as 28 days after the main randomisation, is likely to provide largely complete outcome data and will permit early assessment of treatment efficacy and safety.7

+Potential for effective treatments to become available

+In early 2020, when the trial first started, there were no known treatments for COVID-19.
+However, over time, effective treatments may become available, typically as the result of reliable information from randomised trials (including from this study).
+For example, in June 2020, preliminary results from the RECOVERY trial showed that dexamethasone reduces the mortality in COVID-19 patients requiring mechanical ventilation or oxygen.
+In response, dexamethasone became recommended standard of care for these types of patients.

+The RECOVERY trial randomises eligible participant to usual standard of care for the local hospital alone vs usual standard of care plus one or more additional study treatments.
+Over time, it is expected that usual standard of care alone will evolve.
+Thus randomisation will always be relevant to the current clinical situation and the incremental effects of the study treatments will be appropriately assessed.

 Design and Procedures